Tips for completing your OSAP application

 4. You will need to upload all of your documents directly to your OSAP application portal.
 We will not be accepting or processing any OSAP documents received via mail or email.
 Use the OSAP document uploader to submit your docs.
 More info on submitting uploading your documents.

-7. You are responsible for reporting your scholarship funding to OSAP.
-If you receive a scholarship after submitting your application, submit a change request form to make the update.
+If you receive any of the above after submitting your application, submit a change request form to make the update.